 ->''Ken Russell has really done it this time.
 He has stripped the lid off of respectability off the Ursuline convent in Loudon, France.
 He has exposed Cardinal Richelieu as a political schemer.
 He has destroyed our illusions about Louis XIII.
 We are filled with righteous indignation as we bear witness to the violation of the helpless nuns; it is all the more terrible because, as Russell fearlessly reveals, all the nuns, without exception, [[NaughtyNuns are young and stacked]].''

-Because the film contains many lovely scenes - such as nuns raping a statue of Jesus before having a massive orgy - the film was condemned by virtually every moral guardian at the time of its release, and cut to ribbons on various cinema releases.
-The film remains unleased on DVD and its US rights holders (Warner Video) has yet to release it .
+Because the film contains such [[SarcasmMode family-friendly scenes]] as [[ItMakesSenseInContext nuns raping a statue of Jesus]] before [[EverybodyHasLotsOfSex having a massive orgy]], the film was condemned by virtually every moral guardian at the time of its release, and cut to ribbons on various cinema releases.
+The film remains unreleased on DVD and [[KeepCirculatingTheTapes its US rights holders (Warner Video) has yet to release it]].
+Its reputation may have inadvertently led to the rise of nunsploitation films in the decade after its release.

 * AnachronismStew: The entire set design, such as the convent done up entirely in white tile.